Tribe-BTC/.github/profile/README.md

 ## Products

 - Our first [PoC](https://github.com/Tribe-BTC/tribe-core) used as an idea on Tribe and where [we won bounty about Bitcoin DAO native](https://github.com/OrdinalMaxiBiz/bounties/issues/9)

-## Website
+- [Frost in JS](https://github.com/Tribe-BTC/frost-js) - First Javascript Library from Frost on Bitcoin space and WIP

-[Tribe](https://tribebtc.com/create-tribe) - Tribe demo website with Nostr and Bitcoin address function
+- [Tribe](https://tribebtc.com/create-tribe) - Tribe demo website with Nostr and Bitcoin address function